top of page

 From Silos to Systems: What Systems Thinking Looks Like in Practice

-At Strong Currents, we view systems thinking not as a theoretical concept, but as a strategic operating model that organizations can apply across four key dimensions:
+At Strong Currents, we view systems thinking as a strategic operating model that organizations can apply across four key dimensions:

 Most organizations are designed around roles and reporting lines.
-Systems-thinking organizations are designed around flows — how information, decisions, and accountability move across functions.
+In contrast, systems-thinking organizations are designed around flows—how information, decisions, and accountability move across functions.

-This doesn’t eliminate hierarchy — it makes it smarter.
-Leaders create cross-functional feedback loops, use digital dashboards to track performance in real time, and foster collaboration across projects and departments.
+This approach doesn’t eliminate hierarchy; it makes it smarter.
+Leaders create cross-functional feedback loops, utilize digital dashboards to track performance in real time, and foster collaboration across projects and departments.

-When structure supports flow, the organization becomes more responsive and less dependent on top-down directives.
+When structure supports flow, the organization becomes more responsive and less reliant on top-down directives.

-Example: Instead of setting a goal like “increase strategic partnerships,” a systems approach asks:
+For example, instead of merely setting a goal like “increase strategic partnerships,” a systems approach asks:

 • What’s the pattern of collaboration we’re trying to create?